antowirantoIO/boilerplate-devlab-nextjs/README.md

 12. **dotenv-cli**
    A CLI tool for loading environment variables from .env files. (bun add -d dotenv-cli)

+13. **obfuscated**
+   The obfuscated command is used to obfuscate the static files in the Next.js app.
+It uses the JavaScript Obfuscator library to obfuscate the code and reduce the size of the files.

 ---

 ### Getting Started